 College recognition ceremonies are celebrations of individual student achievement and will provide a more intimate celebration setting.
-Ceremonies will vary in length, format, venue and presentation.
-College ceremony coordinators' names and contact information will be posted shortly.
+Ceremonies will vary in length, format, venue and presentation style.

 No, your cap and gown is your ticket.
 You will not be able to check in at your line-up area if you are not wearing your cap and gown.